update/update/support/docs/cli.built-in-tasks.md

 ### init

-Prompts you to choose one or more updaters to run by default each time `update` is run from the command line:
+Prompts you to choose one or more "default updaters" to run automatically each time to `update` command is given:

 ```sh
 $ update init